Summary

 A great CTO isn't the best coder in the room.
 They're the person who sees what's coming: the technology shift that creates an opportunity, the architectural decision that will box you in, the vendor relationship that's about to become a liability.

 I've held this role at national scale, at NHS Wales, where the wrong technology call has consequences for millions of people, and at startups, where the wrong call means you run out of runway.
-The stakes are different.
+I've also been a founder four times, so I know the other side of the table too.
+The stakes vary.
 The discipline is the same.

 Whether you're a 5-person startup or a 200-person mid-market company, if technology is core to your business, you need CTO-calibre thinking in the room.
 The question is the arrangement.